ChristopherA/intro-mac-command-line/part1-basics.md

 {your computer name}:~ {your user name}$ 🁢
 ```

 Nearly all commands follow a common pattern with 3 main parts.
-The program, the options, and the arguments.
+The program, the options, and the arguments, each seperated by spaces.

 The program is the verb, in this case the first part `ls`, which is short for _list_, which will show us a list of files.